gabriellst/WhatsAppBot/README.md

 - After that, messages sent to the Input contact will automatically be sent to the Output contact.

 ### Group messaging
-If you're willing to copy messages from one or various persons in a group, you'll need to populate a list with their names **OR** phone numbers and then reference it on the "Bot" creation function.
+If you're willing to copy messages from one or various persons in a group, <ins>you'll need to populate a list with their names **OR** phone numbers </ins> and then reference it on the "Bot" creation function.

 Something like this: